DevAndersen/posh-bucket/projects/slidePuzzle/README.md

 A simple console-based slide puzzle game.

-The goal is to put all pieces into the correct places, and end with the empty tile in the bottom-left corner.
+The goal is to slide all pieces into their correct places, and end with the empty tile in the bottom-right corner.

 Use the arrow keys to move the puzzle pieces around.